doctea/drum2musocv/README.md

  - Replace DebounceEvent library with one that doesn't need patching

- - Latency/flam/swing on euclidian tracks.
-Adjust the euclidian loop to check a copy of received_ticks that is adjusted by the appropriate latency
-	- ie if latency is set to -6, then remove 6 from received_ticks before tests is on bar etc
-		- gonna need to restructure slightly for this, or maybe just make some defines for testing like IS_ON_BAR(ticks), IS_ON_STEP(ticks)?
-		- will need to turn the loops inside out and iterate over tracks before checking if theyre on beat

- - Tied notes, per-track or just for bass.  to do this do we just avoid sending note off for last note until new note has been sent..? off/always/random/pattern?

  - Cut bass by kick option

  - Completely edit euclidian track parameters over MIDI... with feedback to control surface in daw for saving?
 Trigger all outputs simultaneously/groups if have two recording groups